 These crispy, creamy leftover ground beef bites are a toddler-friendly twist on Middle Eastern kibbeh—perfect for kids, easy to make, and packed with flavor.

 We cannot vouch for making chicken nuggets at home–too much work, too much uncertainty in terms of outcome, too much whyyyy?
-What we can recommend, though, is what you might call nugget adjacent: dishes that emulate the look, taste, feel, and/or ingredients of nuggets–you know, recipes that appeal to your child’s lizard brain.
+What we can recommend, though, is to take leftover ground beef or poultry and innovate something along the lines of nugget adjacent: dishes that emulate the look, taste, feel, and/or ingredients of nuggets–you know, food appealing to your child’s lizard brain.
 Done right, they’re not only a guaranteed dinner winner for your child but also a great and effortless way of using up what’s laying about or leftover your fridge or pantry.

 Here, then, is the same ask, just with a different approach: deep fry whatever leftover ground beef you have in your fridge.
 Yes, not a typo.
 Deep fry some meat.
 Hey, you’ve already done burgers (probably in the last night or two, no less); your taco night may be played out.
 Why not make a veritable meat croquette?
 Known as kibbeh across the Middle East (and kibe in Brazil, where it is also quite popular), here is essentially a shotgun wedding of a meatball and falafel, resulting in a crisp exterior and almost creamy interior; it both looks like and nothing like a nugget.
 It’s good; it’s different.
 It’s the same, which is good.